TrellixVulnTeam/swahilipython_SCMU/Doc/library/turtle.rst

 .. function:: clear()

-   Delete the turtle's drawings from the screen.
+   Delete the turtle's drawings kutoka the screen.
 Do not move turtle.
 State and position of the turtle as well as drawings of other turtles are not affected.